 To find out if your home has restrictive covenants, look at the title documents dealing with the purchase or ask the solicitor who acted for you for advice.

 Requesting a consent required under a covenant

 Approval to consent to, remove or vary a restrictive covenant is separate from planning permission and building regulations approval.

 The council only has the benefit of the covenant where is has retained land in the area.
 In most instances the remaining housing stock and land was transferred to in 1997 as part of the council's LSVT.
-In this instance it is Soha which must grant the consent.
+In this instance it is usually Soha who should grant consent.

-Where the council does retain the benefit, it will consider any requests for consents on a case by case basis and residents are encouraged to apply for consent prior to any works or changes being undertaken; however, generally the council will grant retrospective consents if the works proposal are minor.
+Where the council does retain the benefit, it will consider any requests for consents on a case by case basis and residents are encouraged to apply for consent prior to any works or changes being undertaken.

 Properties sold by Soha Housing after 1997

 Last reviewed: 12 - 04 - 2019